Are you ready for another awesome strawberry no-bake treat with these amazing Strawberry White Chocolate Truffles? 🙂

 - Add the lime zest and lime juice and stir until combined.

-- Add the strawberries and using an immersion blender, blend together until the strawberries it's uniform in texture.
+Add the strawberries and using an immersion blender, blend together until the strawberries and mixture are uniform in texture.
 There should be no chunks of strawberries.

 - Place the pot in the refrigerator or freezer and chill until the candy is firm enough to roll into balls.
 This took about 3 hours in the freezer.